 Cadets study a broad range of subjects.
-Some are designed to help them to become better adult citizens, other teach them the importance of strong maritime forces.
-They also study naval history, customs and traditions, seamanship, navigation and similar subjects that will help their chances for promotion should they decide to join one of the sea services.
+Some are designed to help them become better adult citizens, others teach them the importance of strong maritime forces.
+They also study naval history, customs and traditions, seamanship, navigation, and similar subjects that will help their chances for promotion should they decide to join one of the sea services.

 Must I buy my own uniforms?